Will the Religious Freedom Peace Tax Fund Act protect only those who base their conscientious objection on religious belief?

 If the Religious Freedom Peace Tax Fund Act does not change the nation’s spending priorities, what is the point?

-H.R.
-4169would be another step in the decriminalization of conscientious objection, broadening the rights of conscience to include objection to military taxation.
+The Religious Freedom Peace Tax Fund Act would be another step in the decriminalization of conscientious objection, broadening the rights of conscience to include objection to military taxation.
 Consider these implications:

 Conscientious objection to military taxation would legally parallel conscientious objection to military service.
 The work performed by conscientious objectors during the draft did not result in fewer soldiers going to war.
 Likewise, the tax dollars contributed by conscientious objectors to the Peace Tax Fund would not change budgetary priorities.
 Yet this does not diminish the power of either moral stand.